Refusing to Accept Death

 It's not wrong to speculate on another life as an alternative thereafter, because speculation is all we have, since we are not there yet.
 What's wrong is to dwell on it, and waste the life we see for the one we don't, ignoring all reasoning and wisdom, conventional, secular or religious.
 Most religions ask their followers to live for today as if they live forever, and for tomorrow as if they die today; that is, "to make the most of life while always expecting death."

 Yet many people end up dreaming, arguing, even quarreling about tomorrow more than living for today, because of the appeal of eternal tomorrow, compared to short-lived today.
 People lose interest in their duties on Earth, when they are busy thinking how beautiful it will be afterwards.
-Thus, they commit a sin against their god, religion and themselves, because they waste the gift of life God has given them.
-They commit a sin against Reason, for not using the brain God has favored them with and distinguished them with from other animals.
-They commit a sin against their fellow humans who will survive them and need to keep the wheel of life going, that the former recklessly abused.
+Thus, they commit a sin against their god, society and themselves.
+They waste the gift of life God has given them.
+They commit a sin against Reason, for not using the brain they are favored and distinguished with from other animals.
+They commit a sin against their fellow humans who will survive them and need to keep the wheel of life going, not stopped or abused by their predecessors.

 Many act as if they are already immortal and tomorrow will never come, because they like what they think: they live in constant denial of their inescapable end.
 They wouldn't accept that they may just vanish, like all the living, when all the noise stops.
 Many think they will go to heaven (even though they call themselves sinners), and few, if any, seriously think they will go to hell.
 Many a sinner believes he will have time to repent before he dies: "If Jesus, in an unprecedented act of generosity, granted cost-free eternal happiness to Dimas at the last minute, why not grant it to me too?
 If all it takes is penance, I will just cry more to show Him how true my penance is."

-They know how to turn religion into an elastic material suitable for explaining good and evil in the terms they choose.
-Or is elasticity just inherent in some beliefs that are founded on fantasies and wishful thinking (that they euphemistically call Faith) instead of facts?
+Thus they turn religion into an elastic material suitable for explaining good and evil in the terms they choose.
+Or is elasticity just inherent in every belief founded on fantasy and wishful thinking (that they euphemistically call Faith) instead of facts?
 How ridiculously dangerous to derive facts from fantasies, to make laws from mere wishes, to found constitutions on the sandy whims of someone's dreams and another's clairvoyance, and to go to war with those you disagree with just because they fantasize differently:

 And there it went ...
 They killed each other, and lived happily thereafter, each in his promised land: the pet-shop and the florist's.